Everything You Need to Know Before Visiting Tanzania

 The ideal timing depends on your interests:

-• Zanzibar – Warm year-round, with most stable beach weather between June and March.
+- Zanzibar – Warm year-round, with the most stable beach weather between June and March.

 What currency is used in Tanzania, and are credit cards accepted?